input-output-hk/catalyst-ci/docs/src/reference/targets.md

 The `publish` target is responsible for building and publishing a container image to image registries.
 This target should be used when a subproject needs to produce and publish a container image.
-The CI will execute this target after the `check` target, assuming it passes.
+The CI will execute this target after the `test` target, assuming it passes.

 ### How it Works